liquidctl/liquidctl/docs/corsair-commander.md

 The Lighting Node Pro does not have a status message.

-The Commander pro is able to retrieve the current fan speeds as well as the current temperature of any connected temperature probes.
+The Commander Pro is able to retrieve the current fan speeds as well as the current temperature of any connected temperature probes.
 Additionally the Commander Pro is able to retrieve the voltages from the 3.3, 5, and 12 volt buses.